fairlearn/fairlearn/docs/user_guide/datasets.rst

 Checking the demographic parity differences shows that neither variable has a demographic parity at zero, implying a different selection rate across groups.

-The next series of tables dives deeper into the breakdown of various metrics by group.
+The next series of tables further breaks down evaluation metrics by group.

 The proportion of Black people higher than the median is associated with a higher false positve rate.
 *B* == True is also associated with a slightly lower precision.

 The accuracy, recall, and selection rate when *LSTAT* is `True` all are lower than when *LSTAT* is `False`.
 These results indicate that our simple model is worse at predicting an outcome for individuals in the "lower status" category.